The Importance of Empathy in the Workplace

 Lines between work and personal life are becoming increasingly blurred.
 Empathetic leaders understand that their team members are dynamic individuals who are shouldering personal problems while having to maintain their professional responsibilities.
 They recognize that it’s part of their role to lead and support those team members when they need it most.

 Keeping open lines of communication and encouraging transparency is a good way to foster psychological safety among the group and help team members feel comfortable sharing when it’s necessary.

 4. Show compassion when other people disclose a personal loss.

 Real connections and friendships at work matter, and empathetic leadership is a tool that managers can use to establish bonds with those they’re privileged to lead.
 We’ve all been through personal loss, so even if we can’t relate to the specific loss our team member experiences, we can act empathetically and let them know they’re supported.

-Some people are naturally more empathetic than others and will have an advantage over their peers who have difficulty expressing empathy.
+Some leaders are naturally more empathetic than others and will have an advantage over their peers who have difficulty expressing empathy.
 Most leaders fall in the middle and are sometimes or somewhat empathetic.

-Fortunately, empathy is not a fixed trait.
-It can be learned.
+Fortunately, it’s not a fixed trait.
+Empathetic leadership can be learned.
 If given enough time and support, leaders can develop and enhance their empathy skills through coaching, training, or developmental opportunities and initiatives.
-Organizations can encourage a more empathetic workplace and help managers improve their empathy skills in a number of simple ways:

-Let managers know that empathy matters.
-Many managers consider task-orienting skills such as monitoring and planning to be more important to controlling the performance of their team members.
+Let leaders know that empathy matters.
+Many managers consider task-oriented skills such as monitoring and planning to be more important in controlling the performance of their team members.
 But research shows that understanding, caring, and developing others is just as important, if not more important, particularly in today’s workforce.